-Give Adrenaline using an Epipen or Jext Pen auto injector.
+Give Adrenaline using an adrenaline auto injector pen.

 - Remove the grey/yellow safety cap.

-- If using an Epipen hold it with the black tip down and jab it firmly into the upper outer thigh (through clothing if necessary).
+- If using an EpiPen hold it with the black tip down and jab it firmly into the upper outer thigh (through clothing if necessary).

 - If using a Jext pen hold it with the black tip down and press it against the upper outer thigh (through clothing if necessary)

 - Hold in place for 10 seconds

 - Remove pen and massage site for 10 seconds

 - Note the time